ACoAs being ‘RIGHT’ (Part 5c)

 • When you feel the urge to force your way on a person or situation, decide not to – just this once (each time).
 Go with the flow & see what happens

-• Also notice whenever something is actually out of your control.
+Notice whenever something is actually out of your control.
+If YES, then accept that.

-How does it feel?
-What can you learn?
+How does it feel in your body – to not react?
+What can you learn about yourself?
 How can you make it an advantage??
 HINT: You can relax more often!

 (Modified from ‘Simple Life Strategies‘)

 🙀 Every so often admit WHEN you’re actually wrong about something – but not if you’re not!
-If someone insists you’re wrong about something, & you’re sure about the specific issue, you can say so clearly with our anger OR just smile.
+If someone insists you’re wrong about something, & you’re sure how you feel about that specific issue, you can say so clearly with our anger OR just smile.

-• you don’t have to say you’re wrong out loud, but consider admitting it some other time – when you feel psychologically/emotionally stronger / safer, OR
+• you don’t have to say you’re wrong out loud, but consider admitting it to yourself later – when you feel psychologically/emotionally stronger / safer, OR

-• maybe try admitting an error when it’s not about something important to your sense of yourself, & only to someone you know won’t judge you – ever
+• maybe try admitting an error when it’s not about something important to your sense of identity, & only to someone you know won’t judge you – ever

 AND: